IliasMCBM/ProyectoDevOps/README.md

 Scale out via the process model.

 *   The application is designed to achieve concurrency by running multiple instances of the Streamlit application process.
 This horizontal scaling is possible due to the stateless nature of the request handling (Factor VI).
-*   Each process would run independently, loading its own copy of the FAISS index and managing its own user sessions (given Streamlit's default session handling).
+*   Each process (typically a Docker container instance) would run independently, loading its own copy of the FAISS index (built into the image) and managing its own user sessions (given Streamlit's default session handling).
-*   In a typical deployment, these multiple processes would operate behind a load balancer, which distributes incoming requests among them.
+*   In a typical deployment, these multiple processes/containers would operate behind a load balancer, which distributes incoming requests among them.
-*   The application does not rely on complex in-process threading for concurrency but rather on adding more identical processes.
+*   The application does not rely on complex in-process threading for concurrency but rather on adding more identical processes/containers.
 This aligns with the 12-Factor model of scaling out.

+### IX.
+Disposability

+Maximize robustness with fast startup and graceful shutdown.

+*   **Fast Startup:** Docker containers, by nature, start quickly.
+By building the FAISS index directly into the Docker image (during `docker build` via `RUN python build_index.py`), the application container starts with the index ready for use, minimizing startup time for the application logic itself.
+*   **Graceful Shutdown:** When a Docker container is stopped (e.g., via `docker stop`), it sends a `SIGTERM` signal to the main process inside the container (Streamlit in this case), followed by a `SIGKILL` if the process doesn't terminate within a timeout.
+Python applications and Streamlit generally handle `SIGTERM` by default to shut down.
+No special signal handling is currently implemented in the application code, as the default behavior is expected to be sufficient for clean termination without data loss (given stateless operations and read-only index).
+*   **Robustness & Scaling:** The disposability of containers allows for easy replacement of unhealthy instances and rapid scaling up or down by adding or removing containers.